 In the age of mindfulness, many have embraced the meditative value of spending time alone and venturing out into the big wide world unencumbered, interacting and making friends to whatever degree suits.
 In an effort to make solo travelers feel comfortable, barriers between hotel staff and guests are being lowered, interior design choices made to evoke a sense of homeliness and an informal atmosphere cultivated.
 This, along with a less stark divide between guests and locals, encourages a feeling of hotel community.

-Last but not least, a hospitality trend that is both current and a hallmark of recent years: “sustainability” once again assumes rank no. 10.
+A hospitality trend that is both current and a hallmark of recent years: “sustainability” once again assumes its position.
 A natural extension of avoiding disposable plastics, eliminating unnecessary paper consumption thanks to opt-in receipts and reducing food waste, more far-reaching ethical and environmental considerations are shaping decisions made at the hospitality management level.
 Decisions about things as simple as which towel rails to install during renovations have disproportionate repercussions when implemented at scale.
 Simple eco-friendly switches include replacing miniature toiletries with larger, locally sourced dispensers, choosing ethically produced bedsheets made from organic materials and reducing energy consumption with smart bulbs, etc. Vegetarian and vegan options also harbor well-known environmental advantages.

 Once on site, guests should be able to whip out their trusty sidekick – their smartphone – and simply point it at real-world artefacts to summon up additional information.
 Augmented reality uses graphical or informational overlays to enhance in-situ environments.
 Once they have downloaded the respective app, guests can use this tool to access restaurant opening times, reviews or interactive tourist information maps or even create user-generated content.

 What does the future of hospitality hold?
+EHL faculty carried out an internal survey with a view to unearth the direction the industry is heading in.
 Overall, our faculty suggests the need for hoteliers to properly embrace the above mentioned trends and understand what's at stakes.
 Six dimensions came out from our survey:

-It is becoming critical to personalize and tailor the services to the needs and preferences of the travelers.
+It is becoming critical to personalize and tailor the services to the needs and preferences of the traveler.

-#4 - Social responsibility is a moral and an economic obligation.
+4. Social responsibility is a moral and economic obligation

 “Tourism, despite ever-growing flows of travelers, will become riskier and more prone to crises” as the number of travelers steadily continues to grow.
 This will be accompanied by increased regulation as a response to a disproportional increase in tourist flows in some places (e.g. Venice or Barcelona).